sijingzhangzsj0604/docs/docs/cloud/getting-started/send-requests-to-verify.md

 HTTPBIN service randomly generates the JSON string data, so the data you got might differ from the data you get from this request.
 :::

 Congratulations!
-Now that you test the HTTPBIN Application and its JSON API, everything is working.
+Now that you test the HTTPBIN Service and its JSON API, everything is working.

 Next
 ----